daffidwilde/edo/docs/reference/operators.rst

 ---------

 Crossover operators take two individuals (parents) and return one or more "offspring" individuals.
-In GeneticData, the crossover operator returns exactly one individual from a pair of parents.
+In Edo, the crossover operator returns exactly one individual from a pair of parents.

 An individual is defined by its dimensions and its values.
 So, in the crossover